btdonovan/qmk_firmware/keyboards/preonic/keymaps/btdonovan/readme.md

-# The default Preonic layout - largely based on the Planck's
+# My preonic layout.
+The default Preonic layout was my starting point.
+# I expect this layout will last until I get my Planck and then I'll make some changes to make it
+# easier to switch between them.